spencermountain/wtf_wikipedia/README.md

 ## Fetch

 This library can grab, and automatically-parse articles from [any wikimedia api](https://www.mediawiki.org/wiki/API:Main_page).
-This includes any language, any wiki-project, and most 3rd-party wikis.
+This includes any language, any wiki-project, and most **3rd-party wikis**.

 ```js
 // 3rd-party wiki